-Let me clear something up right away, because this trips up almost every property manager I talk to.
+Let me clear something up right away, because this trips up almost every property manager.

 Modernization means ripping out the guts of your elevator and replacing them.
 Controller, door operator, fixtures, wiring - the whole works.
 A full modernization runs $120K-$400K depending on what you're dealing with.
 It's a major capital event.